 How to Tell If Someone Blocked You on Instagram

 With so many social media platforms, it’s easy to stay connected, but it’s also easy to quickly shut someone out.
 Maybe it’s an ex-partner, an intrusive distant relative, or someone with questionable political views.
-Regardless of why a person gets blocked, it can be difficult to tell if you’re the one who is has fallen victim to the block button.
+Regardless of why a person gets blocked, it can be difficult to tell if you’re the one who has fallen victim to the block button.
 While it could be the case that the person you are trying to connect with has deactivated or deleted their account, it can be hard to tell.
 Instagram, or any social media platform for that matter, doesn’t share with you when someone won’t allow you to see their content anymore, so how can you find out?
-Also, take a look at how to find out if someone blocked you on Facebook as well.
+Also, take a look at how to find out if someone blocked you on Facebook and how to block someone on Messenger as well.

-Method 1: Search
+Method 1: Search on Instagram

 The first step in knowing if someone blocked you is to do a quick search for their profile.
 If the profile is public and you can see their posts, then you have not been blocked.
-For private accounts, if you see the profile with the message “This Account is Private” then you also have not been blocked.
+For private accounts, if you see the profile with the message “This Account is Private,” then you also have not been blocked.
 Send the person a follow request for the ability to see what they’re sharing.